spatialnetworks/fulcrum-guide-to-data-collection/GLOSSARY.md

 ## WGS84
 An acronym for World Geodetic Survey 1984, WGS is the standard coordinate system for the earth.
 It was established in 1984 and is used by GPS.
 ## Zenith
+The direction above a position - opposite of nadir.
 ## Zoom
 The action of increasing or decreasing a viewshed.